Wizard: User Guide

 Regenerating the Application

-You can safely regenerate the Wizard application, after making changes to the configuration.
+You can safely regenerate the Wizard application, anytime you change the configuration.

 - If you have made any changes to the entity declarations, the tables would be regenerated without loss of data".